 The notice is a formal declaration of infringement and official notification to the fraudulent website creator.
 On receipt of the notice, the ISP, search engine, or web host will inform the website creator of the infringement.
 The website owner must then remove the disputed content within the allotted time frame.
 Failure to abide by the notice can force the ISP to remove it forcibly.

 Usually, these takedowns are fast if the infringing content is hosted on a website domain.
 It can take a few days to get resolved on social media platforms.
-The entire process can end up lasting months due to a delay in search engines capabilities based on the massive number of daily takedown requests.
+The entire process can end up lasting months due to a delay in search engine capabilities based on the massive number of daily takedown requests.

 What steps should you take to file a DMCA takedown request?